-Every student must ask themselves what the requirements of entry are for their chosen school or program.
+Every student must ask themselves what the Entry Requirements for Postgraduate Students for their chosen school or program.

 Also keep in mind that your entry depends on the school’s ability to meet your specialist needs.
 Doctoral candidates must depend on whether or not the department you’ve applied to has a staff member available who can oversee your research.
 A few of the other entry factors are listed below.